 *unless you have a FILEX qualification and exemption from the SRA.

-You’ll show your progress through a combination of timed open book supervised assessments, oral practical and coursework-style assessments across the course.
-You’ll also undertake full-scale mock assessments in all areas, including all skills subjects.
+You will show your progress through a combination of timed open book supervised assessments, oral practical and coursework-style assessments across the course.
+You will also undertake full-scale mock assessments in all areas, including all skills subjects.

 All students take our core modules, plus three vocational subjects from the list of optional modules.
 Please note that the availability of optional modules is subject to demand.